 In England generally, and in the schools we used, students generalize simple sequences, including linear, and use input-output flow diagrams by year 7.
 These flow diagrams are called 'function machines' and are used to solve simple equations or represent order of operations rather than to generate or represent functions, so the word 'function' is not introduced in its formal meaning.
 The English approach to functions has been widely influenced by an informal, qualitative approach developed in the 80s and 90s (Swan, 1980).
-Common experiences for students in England are 'retend' contexts for functions, fitting lines to scattergraphs by sight, matching graphs to worded situations, and focusing on the qualities of graphs.
-These are alongside the more formal quantitative and algebraic approaches to graphing that progress via linear and quadratic examples to a formal introduction in year 12 for those who choose advanced mathematical study.
+Common experiences for students in England are 'pretend' contexts for functions, fitting lines to scattergraphs by sight, matching graphs to worded situations, and focusing on the qualities of graphs.
+These are alongside the more formal quantitative and algebraic approaches to graphing that progress via linear and quadratic examples (usually expressed as 'y = ') to a formal introduction in year 12, using definitions of functions and their properties and the f(x) notation, for those who choose advanced mathematical study.
 We would expect, therefore, that the effects of mediation through informal and formal language, i.e. mathematical conventions and symbols, on students' learning will be demonstrated in students' responses to tasks.

 Adapting constructs from Leinhardt et al. (1990)